 Designing a solid mockup is not that simple; however, today’s tools offer plenty of opportunities with different complexity.
 It does not actually matter if you are a professional web designer or a beginner, you will still have access to software for different mockup levels.
 Start with something less complex and try end-to-end tools.
 If the level of fidelity is not high enough, go to the next stage and opt for more dedicated and advanced platforms.

 Specialized design software, like Photoshop, is a good option for more dedicated designers.
-Beginners will need some time to obtain necessary experience and acknowledgment, although some design instruments are rather easy to use.
+Beginners will need some time to obtain the necessary experience and acknowledgment, although some design instruments are rather easy to use.

 Handling code is an option for true daredevils who are not afraid of complications and setbacks.
 This path can speed up the development process and lets you decide which visual and graphic features you can apply, and which you cannot.
 On the other hand, dealing with website code often comes with some design limitations.
 It’s up to you to decide which path to choose.
 Whatever you do, ensure that you can meet the project expectations and ensure a smooth website is up and running, while also capturing user engagement.